 The Center for New Directions (CND) supports students through Ambassador programs, workshops and events, social connections, and individual assistance.

 The CND serves Career and Technical Education (CTE) students who are also:

-- Career Pioneers (Non-Traditional by Gender): Individuals training to work in a field traditionally held by the opposite sex.
+- Training to work in a field traditionally held by the opposite gender.

 - Single parents (male or female), including single, pregnant women.